 2022 Aesthetica Art Prize for Junsuke Yokoyama's new sculpture & 2021 Aeshetica Art prize for his paining. by Aesthetica magazine

 Junsuke Yokoyama’s practice is built on spontaneity.
 In doing so, he adheres to a developing form of expression devoid of agenda, or consistent themes.

 Oil on canvas,

 Yokoyama’s subjects are derived from thoughts or feelings that come and go.
 The artist focuses on concepts that emerge and disappear, thinking about the transcendence of materials.
 For objects to come into existence and then fade away, there must be a transference of energy.
 This is what Yokoyama is interested in.
 The purpose of Visions is to express the form of a woman in motion, to visualise and depict this sense of energy – the flow of time itself.

 "I am not a Christian and so I can only view the bible from a 'story' perspective.
-When I thought about why god didn’t forgive Eve for her eating a forbidden fruit, I wondered if it wasn’t the pleasant feeling that Eve felt as a consequence of eating the fruit that god couldn’t allow as opposed to god being disapproving of the eating of the fruit itself.
+When I thought about why God didn’t forgive Eve for her eating the forbidden fruit, I wondered if it wasn’t the pleasant feeling that Eve felt as a consequence of eating the fruit that God couldn’t allow as opposed to god being disapproving of the eating of the fruit itself.
 I felt that this sentiment is something shared in Buddhism; the virtue of controlling your emotions and feelings.
 By making my own apple - an apple that lays bare raw emotion, I feel I have been able to express my interpretation of this story."